PavanRangani/docs/docs/prd/legal-entities/foundation.md

 #### EIN

 EIN of this foundation.

-For DAF types Foundation, //TO DO
+For `DAF types Foundation`, `EIN` is the same as the EIN of a company selected in the `Organization group`.
+So it doesn’t allow you to add EIN manually.
+Its disable field.

 #### Entity Type (*)